hidekatsu-izuno/vue-history-state/README.md

 - Vue 3.x + Vue-Router 4.x
 - Nuxt 3.x

-If you want to work with Nuxt2, you need to use [nuxt-history-state](https://github.com/hidekatsu-izuno/nuxt-history-state).
+If you want to work with Nuxt 2, you need to use [nuxt-history-state](https://github.com/hidekatsu-izuno/nuxt-history-state).

 ## Install